Rajaeereza/maldi-msi-deep-clustering-thesis/README.md

 ## Repository note

 This repository documents the research methodology and experimental design of the thesis.
 The original implementation was developed during an internship at Datrix S.p.A., Milan.
-Code and datasets are not included here; the human lung dataset is proprietary clinical data from INT Milan.
+Code is not publicly available due to a confidentiality agreement with Datrix S.p.A.; the human lung dataset is proprietary clinical data from INT Milan and is not publicly available.

 ---